amf-valor/amf-money/README.md

 # amf-money
-It's about a financial product being constantly released to help traders and investors in their daily-basis.
+An app to help me with daily tradings.

 <h1>RoadMap</h1>